 Breeders’ Cup Dirt Mile Betting Tips

-As something of a specialty distance – not quite a route and not quite a sprint – and given that only one horse has ever repeated as two-time champion of the Dirt Mile (Goldencents 2013-’14), the race is often a fairly wide-open affair, and this is reflected in the average winning odds over the past 10 years of right around 11-1.
+As something of a specialty distance – not quite a route and not quite a sprint – and given that only one horse has ever repeated as two-time champion of the Dirt Mile (Goldencents 2013-’14), the race is often a fairly wide-open affair, and this is reflected in the average winning odds over the past 11 years of right around 11-1.
+The 2017 Dirt Mile results fit right in with this average, with Battle Of Midway winning at odds of 14-1.

 Favorites Rarely Win

-In those 10 runnings of the race, the favorite has only won twice, and the first of those wasn’t until Goldencents claimed his second title in 2014 The second was the very next year when the race was won by Liam’s Map.
+In the 11 runnings of the race, the favorite has only won twice, and the first of those wasn’t until Goldencents claimed his second title in 2014 The second was the very next year when the race was won by Liam’s Map.
+The 5-2 favorite in 2017, Mor Spirit, ran eighth, while Sharp Azteca, the 3-1 second choice was runner-up.

-Otherwise, the race has provided decent betting value, with four winners in double-digit odds, including 21-1 Furthest Land in 2009, and 38-1 Dakota Phone in 2010.
+Otherwise, the race has provided decent betting value, with five winners in double-digit odds, including 21-1 Furthest Land in 2009, and 38-1 Dakota Phone in 2010.

 Looking at a handful of the most recent winners, only Goldencents looked like a lock heading into the BC Dirt Mile.
 Prior to his first win, he was second in three straight Grade 1 or Grade 2 races, and had been a participant in the Triple Crown series, finishing fifth in the Preakness Stakes.
 Prior to his second win, he was in a similar pattern, with a Grade 1 win and three other second-place finishes in Grade 1 races leading up to the Breeders’ Cup.
 This form put him ahead of the competition, and he proved he deserved his leading-contender status by winning the races.